HMS Diamond (D34): 2020–present

 On 9 June 2024, the Ministry of Defence denied that a ballistic missile was launched at the ship in June, as claimed by Houthis.

-In Autumn 2025, sailors of HMS Diamond were awarded a Meritorious Unit Commendation by the US Navy for their bravery and dedication while repeatedly in the line of fire under sustained missile and drone attacks in the Red Sea in 2023 and 2024.
+The Ministry of Defence has confirmed that it is considering medallic recognition for the crew of HMS Diamond for their service between November 2023 and July 2024, a period that saw the destroyer engage in multiple live combat operations in the Red Sea.
+In Autumn 2025, the ship was awarded a Navy Meritorious Unit Commendation by the United States in recognition of the crew's service in the Red Sea in 2023 and 2024.

 Characteristics

 Diamond is primarily designed for anti-air warfare, able to defend against targets such as fighter aircraft, drones, and highly maneuverable sea-skimming anti-ship missiles travelling at supersonic speeds.

 The ship's SAMPSON active electronically scanned array multi-function radar system allows the Diamond to track threats from over 250 miles away, and to guide friendly missiles.
 It can track over 2,000 targets and simultaneously control and coordinate multiple missiles in the air at once, allowing a large number of tracks to be intercepted and destroyed at any given time.
 The US Naval War College has suggested that the SAMPSON radar is capable of tracking 1,000 objects the size of a cricket ball travelling at three times the speed of sound (Mach 3), emphasising the system's capabilities against high-performance stealth targets.
 This makes it particularly difficult to swamp the system during a saturation attack, even if the attacking elements are supersonic.

 The ship's Sea Viper missile system can launch eight missiles in under 10 seconds, and can guide up to 16 missiles simultaneously.
 MBDA describes Aster as a "hit-to-kill" anti-missile missile capable of intercepting all types of high-performance air threats at a maximum range of 120 km.
 The Aster missile is autonomously guided and equipped with an active RF seeker enabling it to cope with "saturated attacks" thanks to a "multiple engagement capability" and a "high rate of fire".

 Diamond also carries a Wildcat helicopter with Martlet air-to-surface missiles.
 It is armed with a 4.5-inch Mark 8 naval gun, as well as sophisticated electronics.